 It is an aldohexose sugar and C3 epimer of glucose.
 Its availability in nature is rare and only reported in the African shrub called Protea rubropilosa as a 6-O-cinnamyl glycoside and in the fresh-water alga known as Ochromas malhamensis.
 Its exact concentration in the biome is unknown and it is soluble in water and experimentally inexplicable in methanol.
 It has only 80% sweetness to the table sugar but explicitly low calories per gram which makes it an exceptional counterfeit to the sucrose and other synthetic artificial sweeteners.

 The rare sugar apiose present in the cell wall polysaccharides of the higher plants.
 One example of this is the apiosylated galacturonans of pectins in plants.
 Apiose is an unusual monosaccharide and is alluring for scientists from more than a hundred years (13).
 The apiosylation of the secondary metabolites of plants is still a matter of research but apiose has already become a sugar with extra benefits.
-Due to the presence of different sugars especially rare sugars like apiose in the hairy rhamnogalacturonan region of pectin, it is useful to prepare the low-calorie jams.
+Due to the presence of different sugars especially rare sugar like apiose in the hairy rhamnogalacturonan region of pectin, it is useful to prepare the low-calorie jams.
 No authenticated research data is available on the sweetness, calorific value and glycemic index of the apiose (13).
 But some independent studies done using apiose indicated it as a potential candidate for sugar-free society.
 The severity of sweet dependence is increasing rapidly.
 We have an increased threshold of obesity and cardiovascular diseases in our population.
-Rare sugars can be a concrete solution but firstly we should change our priority.
+Rare sugar can be a concrete solution but firstly we should change our priority.

 And what about the artificial sweeteners?